nerd-bear/nerd-bear/README.md

 ## Hello there!

-> I'm nerd-bear (Discord nerd.bear) and I have been coding in python for the last 5 years and in C++ for the last few months.
-I am currently 14 years old and I'm working on a mixed function software called bassil that currently has no specific use case.
-Also have been messing aroung with OpenGL (GLFW, GLAD, etc..)
+I'm Nerd Bear, and I have been coding Python, and web dev for the last 4 years and in C++ for the last 8 months.
+I am currently 14 years old.
+I'm working on an advanced Terminal Emulator & Shell called [SQS](https://github.com/nerd-bear/sqs).
+Also, I am using OpenGL in C++ and Objective C (GLFW, GLAD, KHR, GLUT)

 ## Tech stack